THE LOVERS' JOURNEY

 5) The Reunion, in which the power of the Saboteur is neutralized and the Lovers reunite in the spirit of the Nurturer.

-In The Ultimate Romance, I lay out this monomyth and show how such stories of lovers separated and reunited are present in every culture, how they tap into our deep subconscious, into the very roots of our being, and why we revisit them over and over in our instinctive search for wholeness and fulfillment.
+In The Lovers' Journey, I lay out this monomyth and show how such stories of lovers separated and reunited are present in every culture, how they tap into our deep subconscious, into the very roots of our being, and why we revisit them over and over in our instinctive search for wholeness and fulfillment.

 I wrote my undergraduate dissertation at Yale on the psychological significance of Campbell's Hero Monomyth, and continued my studies of comparative religion, philosophy, and psychology at Harvard and King's College, Cambridge.
 I then researched myth and ritual performance in India and Bali over many years.
 On the basis of my research, I developed a practical method for using both the Hero and the Romance Monomyths to guide individuals to generate their own personal myth through psychodrama and then to analyze the characters and plots as a powerful form of therapy and self-development.
 Through ORIGINS I have presented workshops based on the meaning of these archetypal forms and created original performance works in theater, dance and opera that have been produced around the world.